suryashankarbhat/robot-programming/README.md

             ros-melodic-topological-navigation \
             ros-melodic-topological-navigation-msgs \
             ros-melodic-strands-navigation
+3.  if you dont have python libraries please run the below code to install it

+     sudo apt-get install python-dev python-pip python3-dev python3-pip

+	   sudo -H pip2 install -U pip numpy

+	   sudo -H pip3 install -U pip numpy

-3.First, make sure that you created a workspace and clone the required files from github https://github.com/suryashankarbhat/robot-programming/tree/main/uol_cmp9767m_tutorial
+3.First, make sure that you created a workspace and clone the required files from github https://github.com/suryashankarbhat/robot-programming/tree/main/uol_cmp9767m_tutorial or copy the fils from CMP9767M assessment

 STEP 2: